Ben-Elsom/Market_place_T2A2/README.md

-I would like to make an app where users can post questions and other users can give responses to that question.
-It costs $2 to post a question and 10c to post a comment.

-The $2 (minimum) for creating the question and the 10c for adding a comment will be added to a pool of money for that question.
-At the end of a set period of time the question will close and the most liked comment will receive the pool of money that has been collected for the question.

-When starting a question I would like for the user to choose how high the entry for the response should be (from 10c to say $5 depending on how complex the of an answer they are expecting).
-They should also be able to set how much of a prize/price they would like to set on this question (higher would obviously attract more responses)

 #### Identification of the problem you are trying to solve by building this particular marketplace app.

 Coming up with good ideas is hard.
 All industries and classes of people (Professional, casual, student) need to come up with unique, innovative or plain just good ideas for whatever it is they are doing.